 REASONED RESPONSES

-If you’ve attempted discussions with fellow Democrats about medical interventions for gender distress, you’ve probably run into well-worn slogans and unfounded claims — the result of successful misinformation campaigns, a polarized political climate, and heightened emotions around “gender.”
-Understanding the issues and planting seeds of doubt will help engage your conversation partner’s critical thinking skills and create opportunities for change.
+If you’ve attempted discussions with fellow Democrats about medical interventions for gender distress, you’ve probably run into well-worn slogans and unfounded claims—the result of successful misinformation campaigns, a polarized political climate, and heightened emotions around “gender.”
+Read on for ideas about how to decrease confidence around some common claims.

 If you question “gender-affirming care,” it’s because you’re transphobic.

-Questioning the safety and efficacy of treatment practices for people experiencing gender distress was, until recently, standard medical practice.
-It is also vital if we are to be ethical doctors, therapists, teachers, and parents.
-The medical interventions known as “gender-affirming care” (GAC) — puberty blockers, opposite-sex hormones, and cosmetic surgeries — run a high risk of harming vulnerable patients, and create lifelong dependence on medication in previously healthy children and adults.
-The evidence that such interventions relieve distress is low quality and/or completely lacking as demonstrated by the WPATH Files and the Cass Review.
+The medical interventions known as “gender-affirming care” (GAC)—puberty blockers, opposite-sex hormones, and cosmetic surgeries—run a high risk of harming vulnerable patients, and create lifelong dependence on medication in people who were previously physically healthy.
+The evidence that such interventions relieve distress is low quality and/or completely lacking as demonstrated by the WPATH Files, the Cass Review, and the HHS Gender Dysphoria Report.
 All people deserve evidence-based medical care.

 Questions to ask: